The effect of load shedding on businesses in Durbanville - Cape Town

 De Jagers (clothing store) has also implemented online shopping, which means their customers can continue shopping during times that suit their schedules, and when they are closed due to load shedding, the same applies.

-How to ensure your online presence is a helpful resource during load shedding
+How to ensure your online presence is a helpful resource during load shedding.

-Customer support is a high priority during load shedding, especially considering that people will experience higher levels of stress during this time.
+Customer support is a high priority during load shedding, especially considering that people will experience higher stress levels during this time.
 Ensuring that your business is able to respond quickly and appropriately from its designated online platforms (such as a website, Google Business listing, WhatsApp for Business and social platforms) when people need it, is an opportunity to build a loyal customer base.

 1. Is your Google Business listing up to date?